What did people eat in the Middle Ages?

 Want to rediscover authentic wood-fired cooking?

-The cauldron has always been at the heart of convivial meals and festive shared moments.
+The cauldron has always been at the heart of convivial meals and festive gatherings.

 Today, you can easily recreate this experience at home, whether in the wilderness or in your garden.